knjeru/gSchool_Exercises/_01_tools/README.md

 6. [link Git with Github][6]

 ### 1 of 6: The Value of Keyboard Commands
 You'll quickly learn that the primary tool of our trade is the keyboard.
 This tool is so valuable to us that we use it as much as possible.
 If there's a keyboard command that we can use instead of a trackpad or mouse, then we'll prefer the keyboard.
 This reality may shock you, especially the thought that you may have to become highly proficient using the keyboard.
 There's a reason, however, why you should embrace this practice: Keyboard commands make us more efficient.

 Learning a single keyboard command, such as opening Spotlight, can save you seconds from clicking and scrolling through several items.
-If we consider that a developer will open Spotlight dozens of times on a typcial day, we'll notice that the seconds from this one shortcut will save us minutes.
+If we consider that a developer will open Spotlight dozens of times on a typical day, we'll notice that the seconds from this one shortcut will save us minutes.
 Imagine the amount of time you would save if you learned more commands.
 Those extra minutes, and eventually hours, could be spent on something better, such as raiding the pantry!

 In the rest of this document, you'll be introduced to the keyboard commands that will save you a lot of time during your daily workflow at gSchool.

 ### 2 of 6: OS X Keyboard Commands
 The following commands are some of the most useful you can learn:

 - opening Spotlight
     1. ⌘ + Spacebar